Reviews

 • • •

 Probably the best guide for a new or aspiring Recovery Coach that is available today.
-This is the second edition of the guide and is commonly used in graduate and college classrooms across the country.
+This is the third edition of the guide and is commonly used in recovery coaching certification courses and college classrooms across the country.

 —Kris Stadelman